openstack-archive/fuel-docs/pages/frequently-asked-questions/0090-ha-notes.rst

 Corosync Settings
 -----------------

-Corosync is using Totem protocol which is an implementation of Virtual Synchrony protocol.
+Corosync uses Totem protocol, which is an implementation of Virtual Synchrony protocol.
 It uses it in order to provide connectivity between cluster nodes, decide if cluster is quorate to provide services, to provide data layer for services that want to use features of Virtual Synchrony.

-Corosync is used in Fuel as communication and quorum service for Pacemaker cluster resource manager (`crm`).
+Corosync fuctions in Fuel as the communication and quorum service via Pacemaker cluster resource manager (`crm`).
 It's main configuration file is located in ``/etc/corosync/corosync.conf``.

-The main Corosync section is ``totem`` section which describes how cluster nodes should communicate::
+The main Corosync section is the ``totem`` section which describes how cluster nodes should communicate::

   totem {